-Unaudited Pro Forma EBITDA and Distributable Cash Flow for the Year Ended December 31, 2018
+Unaudited Pro Forma EBITDA and Distributable Cash Flow for the Year Ended December 31, 2018 and Twelve Months Ended March 31, 2019

-The board of directors of our general partner intends to adopt a cash distribution policy following the closing of this offering pursuant to which we would intend to declare and pay quarterly distributions of \$ per quarter (\$ per year).
-Assuming that we issue common units in this offering, that would mean that we would distribute approximately \$ million in aggregate to holders of our common units each quarter (or million per year).
+The board of directors of our general partner intends to adopt a cash distribution policy following the closing of this offering pursuant to which we would intend to declare and pay quarterly distributions of \$0.25 per quarter (\$1.00 per year).
+Assuming that we issue 38,000,000 common units in this offering, that would mean that we would distribute approximately \$9.5 million in aggregate to holders of our common units each quarter (or \$38 million per year).
 We will also pay an aggregate of \$0.04 million per quarter in preferred distributions in respect of our Class B Units and general partner interest, which we will pay with cash held by us.
 We will be subject to a U.S. federal income tax rate of approximately 21%; however, we expect to generate net operating losses to offset taxable income for 2019 and 2020.
 Accordingly, we do not expect to pay meaningful U.S. federal income taxes during those periods.
-We estimate that cash distributions from Rattler LLC of approximately \$ million would be required to support the payment of our currently contemplated quarterly distribution for four quarters (approximately \$ million per quarter).
+We estimate that cash distributions from Rattler LLC of approximately \$38 million would be required to support the payment of our currently contemplated quarterly distribution for four quarters (approximately \$9.5 million per quarter).
 Our future tax liability may be greater than expected if we do not generate net operating losses sufficient to offset taxable income or if tax authorities challenge certain of our tax positions.
 In order to pay any contemplated distributions to our common unitholders, we must receive cash distributions from Rattler LLC sufficient to pay U.S. federal income tax on the income allocated to us by Rattler LLC in addition to the cash necessary to pay such distributions.
-Because Rattler LLC would have Rattler LLC Units outstanding, that means that in order for Rattler LLC to make those distributions to us, it would have to distribute approximately \$ million in aggregate to the holders of the Rattler LLC Units, of which we would hold approximately Diamondback would hold approximately
+Because Rattler LLC would have 151,515,152 Rattler LLC Units outstanding, that means that in order for Rattler LLC to make those distributions to us, it would have to distribute approximately \$151.5 million in aggregate to the holders of the Rattler LLC Units, of which we would hold approximately 25% and Diamondback would hold approximately 75%.

-On a pro forma basis, assuming we had completed this offering and related transactions as of January 1, 2018, (i) Rattler LLC's distributable cash flow would have been a deficit of approximately \$ million for the year ended December 31, 2018 and, accordingly, (ii) Rattler LLC would not have had sufficient cash available to pay distributions on our common units, for the year ended December 31, 2018.
+On a pro forma basis, assuming we had completed this offering and related transactions as of January 1, 2018, (i) Rattler LLC's distributable cash flow, after accounting for a \$151.5 million distribution to unitholders of Rattler LLC for such respective periods, would have been a deficit of approximately \$204 million and \$94 million for the twelve months ended December 31, 2018 and March 31, 2019, respectively, and, accordingly, (ii) Rattler LLC would not have had sufficient cash available to pay distributions on the Rattler LLC Units, and we would not have had sufficient cash available to pay distributions on our common units, for the twelve months ended December 31, 2018 and March 31, 2019, respectively.